carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-4/instructions.md

 ```

 ## Part 3 - A sleek dashboard
-We will now add a dashboard to report our altitude and velocity.
+We will now add a dashboard to report our ship's altitude and velocity.

 In `index.html` add the following html.
 We will use jQuery to update these divs.